linrunner/tlp-doc/faq/processor.rst

     :ref:`faq-powercon-high-cpu-load`

-Sluggish performance with kernel 5.7 (and higher)
+Sluggish performance with kernel 5.7 (and newer)
 -------------------------------------------------
 Symptoms: you have configured the `powersave` scaling governor for `intel_pstate`: ::